Rikuoja/jquery-relativetimeago/README.markdown

-# timeago: a jQuery plugin
+# relativetimeago: a jQuery plugin

 Timeago is a jQuery plugin that makes it easy to support automatically updating fuzzy timestamps (e.g. "4 minutes ago" or "about 1 day ago") from ISO 8601 formatted dates and times embedded in your HTML (à la microformats).
+RelativeTimeago fork allows displaying future times in calendar terms (e.g. "Today at 18:00", "Next sunday at 18:00", "Sunday December 29 at 18:00") while not affecting the display of past times.

 ---